yukangZhuu/vision-voice-localization-camera/docs/required_submissions/report.md

   	</div>
 </center>

-(For details, check out the testing video uploaded to Youtube, find the link on the Home page or just click [here](https://))
+For details, check out the testing video uploaded to Youtube, find the link on the Home page or just click [here](https://www.youtube.com/watch?v=_rtZ4ykac9A).

 Tesing results are